icrm-org/icrm-new/newsletter/index.md

 next issue.
 The Newsletter contributions are placed online with no alterations by the editor.
 To ensure readability and to avoid unnecessary work by the editor, a common simple format is used for all contributions.
-Contributions may be sent by e-mail as an attachment in Miscrosoft Word or as a plain text file.
+Contributions may be sent by e-mail as an attachment in Microsoft Word or as a plain text file.
 A template is available upon request from the Editor.

 [Newsletter at LNHB](http://www.lnhb.fr/conferences-publications/icrm-newsletter/){: .btn .btn-green}